 PORT 322 African Literature of Portuguese Expression (3) Prerequisite: PORT 203.
-Recommended: PORT 205 and PORT 225.
+Recommended: PORT 205 and PORT 205.
 Representative literary texts (poetry, essay and fiction) from the African nations of Angola, Mozambique, Cape Verde, Guinea-Bissau and Sao Tome e Principe including discussion of acculturated literary discourse, role of literature in the development of national consciousness and use of oral tradition.

-PORT 350 History of the Portuguese Language (3) Prerequisite: (PORT 220 or PORT 221) or permission of department.
+PORT 350 History of the Portuguese Language (3) Prerequisite: PORT 231 or permission of department.
 Evolution of the Portuguese language from its formation to present days; differences between Continental, African and Brazilian usages.